hfoffani/MP-controller/README.md

 ### The Model

-The algorithm for a Model Predictive Controller can be described with the following steps: XXX
+The algorithm for a [Model Predictive Controller](#acknowledgments) follows this general structure:

 * At each sampling instance, a predictive controller:
     1. Takes a measurement of the system state or output